 - Total active pro players: 371

 The Call of Duty franchise has been around for as long as most of us have been playing games; from its first title released in 2003, this well-known FPS game grew into a multiplayer competitive shooter that is loved around the world.
 The latest release—the 18th installment in the COD franchise—is COD: Vanguard.

 Vanguard is themed around WW2 and features some extremely fast gameplay along with pro players who have mastered every aspect of the game.

 - Total tournaments: 66

 - Total active pro players: 181

 Though the eSports industry seems lucrative, with some pro players having earned more than $500,000 this year alone, and some having racked up more than $5 million in their gaming careers, it's apparent you have to be among the best at your chosen eSports title to have a chance at earning that sweet prize money.
 If you are intending to go pro, you better get to practicing!
-And be sure to maximize your experience with Buff.
+And be sure to maximize your experience by downloading and installing Buff.

 » Discover the best free online esports games to make money